 The goals of Transylvania's department of health and wellness are to provide accessible, timely, and confidential primary care while educating students about maintaining good health and choosing healthy lifestyles.
 Achieving these goals will improve student retention and academic success and prepare students for a lifetime of good health.

-A registered nurse is on campus Monday through Friday from 8 a.m. to 5 p.m. to provide routine care and first-aid treatment.
-In addition, Central Baptist Physicians Inc. provides physician services Tuesdays from 4–6 p.m.
+Health Services is located in Forrer Basement.
+A registered nurse is on campus Monday through Friday to provide routine care and first-aid treatment.

 Hospitals and Emergency Care

 Lexington has many fine private hospitals and a major regional medical center at the University of Kentucky.
 Students requiring acute emergency care are usually sent to Samaritan Hospital, eight blocks from campus.
 Emergency care can be provided by the Lexington-Fayette Urban County Fire Department's paramedic squads in minutes, and each resident assistant is trained in basic first aid and CPR.

 Transylvania requires every entering student to complete the student health form, which includes a personal health inventory, record of immunizations, and documentation of a physical examination completed by the student’s physician within 12 months prior to arrival on campus.

 All records are kept confidential and secure.
 View our notice of privacy practices.

 Students often wonder if counseling would be helpful to them or if their problem is “severe” enough to get professional help–or if they even have the time and energy to engage in counseling.